Why is my webpack build slow?

 Then save the CPU profile and then load the CPU profile back into chrome devtools.

-- Exposes memory / heap information during the profiling making it possible for you to understand your compilation memory overhead.
+- Exposes memory / heap information during the profiling making it possible for you to understand your

 - Long running traces easily exhaust / crash chrome process